Hope of Israel Ministries (Ecclesia of YEHOVAH):

 The Feast of Tabernacles -- A Word Study

-The basic meaning of the root word "hag" is "to keep a feast" or "to celebrate a holiday", and it usually refers to the three main pilgrimage-festival seasons that were to be kept in the place chosen by YEHOVAH God.
+The basic meaning of the root word "hag" is "to keep a feast" or "to celebrate a holiday", and it usually refers to the three main pilgrimage-festival seasons that were to be kept by the people of Israel in the place chosen by YEHOVAH God.

 In the nine usages of the phrase "hag sukkot", the word "hag" defines the Feast of Sukkot as one of the three pilgrimage-festivals of YEHOVAH God on which there is to be a celebration.
 However, the word "hag" does not define what is to be celebrated, whereas the word "sukkot" does define the exact thing that must be celebrated.